-Today, we are reviewing one significant backend improvement offered by Amasty.
-Meet the Magento 2 Order Notes extension!
-As you already guessed, it is designed to improve the way your order grid looks and works.
+Today, we are reviewing one significant improvement of the default Magento 2 backend routine introduced by Amasty – the Magento 2 Order Notes extension!
+As you already guessed, it is designed to improve the way your orders grid looks and works.
 By default, the grid becomes more and more chaotic with each newly placed order, and Magento 2 doesn’t provide any tools for making it easier to use.
-But Amasty knows how to solve the problem, and below you will find core features of the extension as well as a tutorial to its backend usage.
+With the Amasty solution, you can quickly prioritize existing orders by marking them with colorful flags and descriptive notes.
+Below, we provide a review of the core features of the Amasty Order Notes Magento 2 extension, as well as a tutorial to its backend usage.

-- Add notes to orders in a grid;
+- Ability to add notes to orders in the grid;

 - Order status-based labels;

-We’d like to start our backend exploration form icons management.
-Go to Sales -> Order Notes -> Flags.
-Here, you can see a grid with the already existing flags.
+We will start our backend exploration of the Magento 2 order notes module from the icons management.
+You can find a grid with all existing flags under Sales -> Order Notes -> Flags.
 The following information is displayed for each flag:

 - Icon – a tiny flag image;

-- Name – the name of the flag;
+- Name – a name of the flag;

 - Auto Apply on Order Status – a status for which the flag is applied automatically;